kbonney/kbonney.github.io/_posts/2021-12-16-CASequity.md

 ---
 title: Equality in Computer Algebra Systems
 layout: post
-flavor: |
-  "A rant about the need for equality in the use of computer algebra systems in the classroom"
+flavor: A rant about the need for equality in the use of computer algebra systems in the classroom
 tag: blog
 ---